About Prodigy®

 History

 In the year 2000, the University Area CDC (UACDC) launched the Prodigy® Cultural Arts Program (Prodigy®).
 The Prodigy® program is a researched-based prevention program for youth ages 5-17.
 Prodigy® is primarily funded by a partnership between UACDC and the Department of Juvenile Justice to provide programming across West Central Florida.
 The purpose of the program is to equip youth with life skills that will develop lifelong positive habits for future success.
-Prodigy® has served over 40,000 youths in its 23 years of existence and since it has offered programming to adults and seniors in recent years.
+Prodigy® has served nearly 45,000 youths in its 24 years of existence and since it has offered programming to adults and seniors in recent years.

 Creativity